-It seems as if the anime wants to have Kiiko as one with some tsundere traits, but Kiiko is not a tsundere: She is indeed mad when she is pissed off.
+It seems as if the anime wants to have Kiiko as one with some tsundere traits, but Kiiko is not a tsundere: She is genuinely pissed off when Aaya says incest is no big deal.
 But after that, she can not get over leaving Aaya.

 Also about the ending:

 The ending could be interpreted in two ways, both of which are flawed in their meanings.

 One of them is that 'the MCs are going to live on that desolate planet for eternity'.
 Sounds satisfying?
 Well, I was actually horrified when I got to know the ending.

 Why?
 Think about it: 2 people who like each other being together--good.
 But ONLY 2 people being together FOR ETERNITY--horrible.
 And they still feel good about it?
 Is it really worth it to give up everything and everyone else so that they can be together?!